Taxi Accident Lawyers South Florida

 This means that the most an injured party will be able to recover from the taxi driver’s insurance carrier is $125,000, even if his or her injuries were severe.
 In these cases, we may be able to pursue a lawsuit against the taxi company itself to ensure that you are appropriately compensated for your injuries.

 Our attorneys are available throughout South Florida to advocate on your behalf both inside and outside the courtroom.
-As members of the Hispanic community, we pride ourselves in providing the highest-quality legal services while also taking a sincere interest in protecting our clients and our community.
+As members of the local community, we pride ourselves in providing the highest-quality legal services while also taking a sincere interest in protecting our clients and our community.
 We can help you obtain compensation following a taxicab accident for:

 - Medical expenses